This course will be devoted to investigating the Calculus BC

 The faculty have been selected for their teaching expertise, creativity, innovations in teaching and experience with the AP* Program curriculum.
 All faculty members are endorsed and certified by the Middle Atlantic Regional Office of The College Board and have demonstrated a commitment to excellence that is second to none.

-Participants receive a catered lunch at a waterfront restaurant each day.
+- Participants receive a catered lunch Tuesday – Thursday.